avarma030/wh/README.md

 This project processes natural language user queries regarding newspaper article counts in specific divisions and countries using an LLM, LangChain for development, and LangSmith for testing and evaluation.

-it takes a a query from user in natural language and based on the "division" and "country" mentioned in this query, it fetches the "articles_count" from a given dataset (dataFrame) and outputs it in a JSON dictionary format.
+it takes a query from user in natural language and based on the "division" and "country" mentioned in this query, it fetches the "articles_count" from a given dataset (dataFrame) and outputs it in a JSON dictionary format.
 e.g -
 user_query : Tell me the number of articles published by journalists in the Sports journalism division in the United States
 response : {